Venona project: Klaus Fuchs

+Harry Gold

+The Venona decryptions also identified Soviet spy Harry Gold as an agent of the KGB who stole blueprints, industrial formulas, and methods on their behalf from 1935 until ultimately confessing to these actions in 1950.
+During his years of work under the KGB, Gold operated under the code names GOOSE and ARNOLD.
+Gold was eager to provide his services after being initially recruited by Thomas Black on behalf of the Amtorg.

+In 1935, Gold, with the assistance of Black, gained employment at the Pennsylvania Sugar Company, one of the largest producers of sugar in the world at the time.
+During his tenure, Gold worked under Semyon Semyonov and Klaus Fuchs.
+Over time, Gold began to work with Abraham Brothman, a fellow spy who was identified in Gold's confessions for stealing industrial processes on behalf of the Soviet Union and would later be convicted for lying under oath to a grand jury.

+Gold's confessions turned out to be a major success for the FBI, as he would unveil a network of spies entrenched in the success of KGB espionage efforts.
+Along with Brothman, (sentenced to 15 years), David Greenglass, and Julius Rosenberg were all arrested following the interrogations of Gold.
+With regard to Los Alamos, Fuchs, Greenglass, and Gold all played a role in aiding the Soviet atomic espionage campaign.

 Alger Hiss and Harry Dexter White

 According to the Moynihan Commission on Government Secrecy, the complicity of both Alger Hiss and Harry Dexter White is conclusively proven by Venona, stating "The complicity of Alger Hiss of the State Department seems settled.
 As does that of Harry Dexter White of the Treasury Department."
 In his 1998 book, United States Senator Daniel Patrick Moynihan expressed certainty about Hiss's identification by Venona as a Soviet spy, writing "Hiss was indeed a Soviet agent and appears to have been regarded by Moscow as its most important."

-Several current authors, researchers, and archivists consider the Venona evidence on Hiss to be inconclusive.

 Donald Maclean and Guy Burgess

 Kim Philby had access to CIA and FBI files, and more damaging, access to Venona Project briefings.
 When Philby learned of Venona in 1949, he obtained advance warning that his fellow Soviet spy Donald Maclean was in danger of being exposed.
 The FBI told Philby about an agent cryptonymed "Homer", whose 1945 message to Moscow had been decoded.
 As it had been sent from New York and had its origins in the British Embassy in Washington, Philby, who would not have known Maclean's cryptonym, deduced the sender's identity.
-By early 1951, Philby knew U.S. intelligence would soon also conclude Maclean was the sender, and advised Moscow to extract Maclean.
+By early 1951, Philby knew US intelligence would soon also conclude Maclean was the sender and advised Moscow to extract Maclean.
 This led to Maclean and Guy Burgess' flight in May 1951 to Moscow, where they lived the remainder of their lives.